Experience-Monks/three-orbit-viewer/README.md

 - `fov` field of view, defaults to 50
+- `near` the near z depth for the camera, defaults to 0.1
+- `far` the far z depth for the camera, defaults to 1000
 - `clearColor` the THREE.Color or hex code, default black
 - `clearAlpha` the alpha, default 0
 - `position` THREE.Vector3 for the initial camera position, defaults to [1, 1, -2]